ScholCommLab/fhe-collector/README.md

 flask db init
 ```

-**Set settings**
+**User and database settings**

-Rename the [settings_production_sample.py](settings_production_sample.py) file to 'settings_production.py' and add the missing information about:
+Rename the [settings_user_sample.py](settings_user_sample.py) file to 'settings_user.py' and add the missing user settings:

-* postgresql database
 * facebook app
 * flask app secret key
+* NCBI API account

+Also rename the [settings_production_sample.py](settings_production_sample.py) file to 'settings_production.py' and add the missing database settings:

-Then set these environment variables inside your shell, so the right settings file is used to run the app.
+Then set these environment variables inside your shell, so the right settings file is loaded when the app starts.

 ```
 export FLASK_APP=fhe.py